hnsemage/Pheonix-Airline/README.md

 # Pheonix-Airline
 This is a web application design for Pheonix-Airline management system.
 This is developed to automate all the processor which was done manually.
-I was assigned to develop the staff related html pages, jsp pages, servlets, js pages, css pages and databases.
+This project was done as a group project and I was assigned to develop the staff related html pages, jsp pages, servlets, js pages, css pages and databases.

 Following is the Database model of our website
 ![Database mODEL](https://user-images.githubusercontent.com/74373896/148655044-857c063c-7da4-48b8-8090-b3f2c6a6ced9.jpeg)